Sheldon-Chong/minishell/README.md

 Developing a unix shell in C, which has to support command execution, pipes, redirections, environment variables, and built-in commands.
 This project deepened my understanding of process management, system calls, and shell behavior, mirroring features of bash.

 ## 📖 Concepts covered in minishell
-- forking, waiting, and killing processes
+- Forking, waiting, and killing processes
-- execution of commands using relative and absolute paths (path resolution)
+- Execution of commands using relative and absolute paths (path resolution)
-- redirections, communicating-between processes
+- Redirections, communicating-between processes
-- lexing, tokenization, Abstract syntax tree
+- Lexing, tokenization, Abstract syntax tree
-- environment variables
+- Environment variables
-- builtin commands like `cd`, `echo`, `env`
+- Builtin commands
-- signals
+- Signals

 ## ⬇️ Clone